Feeling distracted and struggling to get stuff done?

 Free time and white space are dangerous because you will fill them with whatever you want.

 Let’s say you come home at 6 pm and still have a presentation to finish.
-When you use a calendar and schedule everything, you will know that you will work on your presentation from 6 till 7, then eat something from 7 till 8, work another hour on your presentation from 8 till 9, and be in bed at 10 pm to get up tomorrow at 5:30 am.
+When you use a calendar and schedule everything, you will know that you will work on your presentation from 6 to 7, then eat something from 7 to 8, work another hour on your presentation from 8 to 9, and be in bed at 10 pm to get up tomorrow at 5:30 am.

 If you didn’t schedule everything, you might come home, first watch three hours of television, and then finish your presentation from 10 pm till 12 pm, leaving you only 5 hours to sleep.